LogQL

 Logical Operators

-These can be applied to both range and instance vectors
+These can be applied to both vectors and series of vectors

 - and : Bother sides must be true